 What Is a Balanced Brain?

 A balanced brain is not a perfect brain.
-It is a brain that can regulate, adapt, and support your life without getting stuck in patterns of overactivation, shutdown, or exhaustion.
+It is a brain that can regulate, adapt, and support your life without becoming stuck in chronic patterns of overactivation, shutdown, or exhaustion.

 Most people do not have a broken brain.
 They have a brain that has learned patterns that no longer serve them.